reverentgeek/node-weight-tracker/docs/blog-post.md

 npm run dev
 ```

 Navigate to `http://localhost:8080` and try clicking on the **Log in** button.
+You should be authenticated and redirected back to the home page, which now displays the welcome message and **Logout** button.

 > Note: To ensure you see the entire login experience, I recommend opening a different browser or using an incognito/private browser window.

 ## Create a Secure API with PostgreSQL

 Now that authentication is working, you can focus on building a secure API the application can use to create, retrieve, update, and delete (CRUD) weight measurements.
-This is the same kind of functionality found in nearly every application.
+Basic CRUD operations are found in nearly every application that collects and stores data.

 The first step is to create a new hapi plugin to provide every route easy access to the PostgreSQL client.
 In the `src/plugins` folder, create a new file named `sql.js` and add the following code.